 Rotorua in our opinion is giving Queenstown a run for its money!
-Rotorua has become the North Island’s top destination for adrenaline, thrill seeking, adventurous individuals something that New Zealand is famously renowned for.
+The things to do in Rotorua list has become extensive!
+Rotorua has become the North Island’s top destination for adrenaline, thrill-seeking, adventurous individuals something that New Zealand is famously renowned for.
 This winter we had a weekend in Rotorua with time to kill put together a list of top activities and cool things to do in Rotorua over a weekend or 2-3 day period.

 Visiting Rotorua is a New Zealand must do, but be warned it stinks of eggs 😛

-Check out our little video we put together of our time in Rotorua!
+Check out the little video we put together of our time in Rotorua!

 What attracts people to Rotorua it’s vast array of geysers, craters and volcanic activity that the city has the city itself is often described as a geothermal wonderland.
 Depending on what time you arrive we suggest your first stop should be a visit to Te Puia, you can truly and quickly get a sense of what Rotorua is all about.
 In your ticket entry, you can learn about Maori culture, see a Haka performance in an authentic marae, see craters up close, view a kiwi, try your hand at arts and crafts and also watch the famous Pohutu geyser erupt every 20 minutes without fail.